How to Price Your Massage Therapy Services for Maximum Profitability

 1. Promotions and Seasonal Discounts

 Offering limited-time promotions or seasonal discounts is a great way to attract new clients, especially during slower periods.
+By introducing time-sensitive deals, you can incentivize potential clients to try your services, even if they are hesitant to commit at full price.

 2. Referrals & Loyalty Programs